odinuv/web/en/apv/articles/security/sql-injection.md

 Definitelly not!
 It might seem reasonable to escape everything that comes into the script via $_POST or $_GET (and also $_COOKIE, data imported from other web services via API, files...) right in the beginnig of script execution.
 But keep in mind, that SQL injection only affects SQL databases.
 Why would you escape data which you just store in a text file, [Redis cache](https://redis.io/) or in $_SESSION?
-You cannout establish effective escaping policy until you know what kind of database system you are using.
+You cannot establish effective escaping policy until you know what kind of database system you are using.

 ### What if I need to build complicated query?
 How do I escape one particular string?
-Sometimes you need to build a query dynamically, for example when you need to build variable `WHERE` statement, in that case you have to build SQL query string and setup value placeholders to replace and their order of appearence.
+Sometimes you need to build a query dynamically, for example when you need to build variable `WHERE` statement, in that case you have to build SQL query string and setup value placeholders and remember their order of appearence.
 PDO's separate [`quote()` method](http://php.net/manual/en/pdo.quote.php) may also be useful.

 {% highlight php %}
-<?php
 <?php
 $db = new PDO('pgsql:host=localhost;dbname=...', 'login', 'pass');
 $filters = ['first_name', 'last_name', 'nickname']; //allowed column names